shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

 ## Global Filter Layer

-GFNet consists of stacking several Global Filter Layers and Feedforward Networks [1].
+GFNet consists of stacking Global Filter Layers and Feedforward Networks [1].
+The Global Filter Layer uses the efficient Fast Fourier Transform algorithm to mix the tokens [1].

-## Why the PR has 2 LICENSE files

-Since the original repo (found in [Inspiration](#inspiration)) used the MIT License, a copy of the MIT License has also been included in this sub-folder, while also containing the Apache license of Shakes' repo.

 ## Dependencies: